Clinician Profiles

 OFFICES:

-Dr. Alexandra Smith (she/her/hers) has been with our practice since 2018, initially for post-doctoral training, and presently as a licensed psychologist.
+Alexandra Smith, Psy.D. (she/her) has been with our practice since 2018, initially for post-doctoral training, and presently as a licensed psychologist.
 She is licensed in Pennsylvania and Maryland.
-Dr. Smith obtained a Bachelor of Arts in Psychology from the George Washington University in 2014, then earned a Master of Arts and Doctorate in Psychology from Immaculata University, graduating in 2020.
+Dr. Smith obtained a Bachelor of Arts in Psychology from George Washington University in 2014, then earned a Master of Arts and Doctorate in Psychology from Immaculata University, graduating in 2020.

 Dr. Smith’s primary interest within the field revolves around trauma and the impact this has on emotional and behavioral functioning throughout the lifespan, and the relation to involvement with the legal system.
-She also enjoys teaching and sharing what she has learned with trainees, and within the office, Dr. Smith provides supervision of practicum students and predoctoral interns, as well as program development.
+She also enjoys teaching and sharing what she has learned with trainees.

 OFFICES: